Nathan Goff Jr. House

-Nathan Goff Jr. House is a former historic home located at Clarksburg, Harrison County, West Virginia.
-It was built between 1880 and 1883, and was a three-story brick dwelling in a combined Queen Anne / Second Empire style.
+Nathan Goff Jr. House was a historic home located at Clarksburg, Harrison County, West Virginia.
+It was built between 1880 and 1883, and was a three-story brick dwelling in a combined Queen Anne/Second Empire style.
 It featured a slate-covered mansard roof.
 It was the home of Nathan Goff Jr. (1843–1920) and his son Guy D. Goff (1866–1933), who both served as United States senators from West Virginia.

 It was listed on the National Register of Historic Places in 1976 and recognized as a contributing building to the Clarksburg Downtown Historic District in 1982.
 It was delisted in 1994, after demolition in 1993.